CSC207-UofT/207-course-notes/12-design-patterns.md

 **Problem:** Two components can’t work together because their interfaces don’t match.
 This often happens when you need to reuse an existing class that was designed for a different context.

-**Solution:** Introduce an adapter — a class that translates between the expected interface and the existing one.
+**Solution:** Introduce an _adapter_ — a class that translates between the expected interface and the existing one.
 The adapter exposes the interface your client code expects and internally forwards calls to the legacy class, converting inputs and outputs as needed.
 This can be done by:

 - Delegation: The adapter holds a reference to the legacy class and delegates work to it.
--Inheritance: The adapter extends the legacy class and adds code to be consistent with the expected interface.
+- Inheritance: The adapter extends the legacy class and adds code to be consistent with the expected interface.

 > Analogy: Think of a USB-C to HDMI adapter.
 Many laptops can output video through USB-C, but your monitor only accepts HDMI input.
 The adapter doesn’t change the laptop or the monitor — it simply translates between the two interfaces so that they work together.